 Do democratic elections have meaning? - does my vote count?

-Evaluation of socialism - does it rest on wrong assumptions or just has been wrongly implemented or has been implemented right?
+Evaluation of socialism - does it rest on wrong assumptions?
+Or has it been wrongly implemented?
+Maybe it has been implemented right?

 Will humanity colonize other planets?